-• People continued to be given their medicines safely by staff who were appropriately trained.

-• People's care records contained lists of people's current medicines.
-There were detailed guidelines and protocols to identify when people should be given their medicines including those prescribed to be taken when necessary.

-• People's medicines were stored safely and securely.
+- People continued to be given their medicines safely by staff who were appropriately trained. - People's care records contained lists of people's current medicines.
+There were detailed guidelines and protocols to identify when people should be given their medicines including those prescribed to be taken when necessary. - There had been no medicines errors in the last 12 months. - People's medicines were stored safely and securely.